 Additional entrees at The Original Ninfa's on Navigation include handmade beef brisket tamales, enchiladas, tacos, fajita plates, and even a fajita burger.
 Shrimp Diablo, salmon with a mole spice rub, and stuffed peppers are a few of the others.

 Related: Best Restaurants in Mexico City

-The dessert menu includes Kahlua flan, tres leches cake topped with flambeed marshmallow, Mexican vanilla gelato, and Mexican chocolate cake.
+The dessert menu includes Kahlua flan, tres leches cake topped with flambeed marshmallows, Mexican vanilla gelato, and Mexican chocolate cake.

-They all sounded appetizing, yet it's the tres leches cake Kel loves.
+They all sounded appetizing, yet it was the tres leches cake Kel loves.
 I've always enjoyed it, too, but I've been eating more of it since we met.